DieracDelta/DieracDelta.github.io/posts/2021-05-30-nix-rust-riscv-toy-kernel.md

 # Expected Background

-I'm writing this for readers new to the nix ecosystem but have familiarity with the language before as well as a familiarity with kernel development (though perhaps not with Rust).
+I'm writing this for readers new to the Nix ecosystem but who have some familiarity with the Nix language and flakes as well as with kernel development (though perhaps not with Rust).

 # Setting up the dev environment